 Charlie Sheen born Carlos Irwin Estévez

 You may recall the many luminaries who changed their names to obscure the identity of their non-Anglo roots.
-A few examples include actor Anthony Quinn born Manuel Oaxaca, Raquel Welch born Jo Tejada, Steven Bauer born Esteban Samson, Ben Kingsley born Krishna Bhanji, and Ricky Martin born Enrique Morales.
+A few examples include actor Anthony Quinn, born Manuel Oaxaca; Raquel Welch, born Jo Tejada; Steven Bauer, born Esteban Samson; Ben Kingsley, born Krishna Bhanji; and Ricky Martin, born Enrique Morales.
 The point is that Lozano and Martinez sing about deeply personal themes.
 Songs characterize their life experiences, fears, aspirations, and love.
-This concert is a passionate musical autobiography of their lives that demonstrates great pride in their heritage.
+This concert is a passionate musical autobiography of their lives, demonstrating great pride in their heritage.

 Martinez referenced a song from Under the Same Moon, representing a true story of a mother and son reunited after her earlier departure from Mexico.
 This segued into Martinez’s singing of “You are the Reason,” a song about love.